ScottCalcalas/XZDBfunction/README.md

 XZDB.Run()
 ```

-For example, it can be called Quick_Start.R.
+For example, it can be called **Quick_Start.R**.
 The next step is just setting up to run this file using R (not RStudio).

 ## 1. Auto Start